 Another example of a promo we had not planned for was a solar eclipse in August 2017.
 For the “O’ letter in the tool’s name, we drew a little sun image being blocked by the moon.

 To promote this ad hoc campaign, we had to free up some space in our social media marketing calendar; this is why having a spare slot for each day of your content calendar where you can fit in ‘sudden’ promotions is definitely a good idea.
-You can manage this by always keeping one of the slots in your personal posting schedule empty.
+You can manage this by always keeping one of the slots in your posting schedule empty.

-And even if your schedule is fully packed, you can easily rearrange your posts using the drag-and-drop feature in the posting calendar:
+And even if your social schedule is fully packed, you can easily rearrange your posts using the drag-and-drop feature in the posting calendar:

 So hopefully, when the next special occasion arrives, you will have it all planned in your drafts!
 And if not, you can still easily rearrange your posts with no damage caused to your schedule.